 Lead and harness

-While walking on a hindquarter sling, your dog should be kept on the lead.
+While walking on a hindquarter sling, keep your dog on the lead.
 This is important.
-Not only does the lead stop your dog from rushing off, but it also helps to slow his front end down so that he can learn to step with his hind legs.
+Not only does the lead stop your dog from rushing off, but it also helps to slow their front end down so that they can learn to step with their hind legs.

 It’s far better to attach the lead to a good chest harness than to a collar.
-This is firstly because the lead attachment on a harness is further back then it is on a collar, thus helping to spread your dog’s weight more evenly as he learns to walk again.
-Secondly, the neck is a delicate area, and it’s therefore best not to attach the lead here, especially while the dog is relearning how to walk and may lose his balance now and again.
+Firstly, the lead attachment on a harness is further back then it is on a collar, so it helps to spread your dog’s weight more evenly as they learn to walk again.
+Secondly, the neck is a delicate area.
+It’s therefore best not to attach the lead here, especially while the dog is relearning how to walk and may lose their balance now and again.

 Should I get a lead that is attached to a hindquarter sling?